CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_02_Implementing_security_solutions_hybrid_scenarios.md

    ![](../Media/p31.png)

    >**Note:** The missing updates will appear in a few minutes.
-You can revisit the Azure Arc machine periodically and you should see the updates reflected shortly after.
+You can revisit the Azure Arc machine periodically, and you should see the updates reflected shortly after.

 ### Task 5: Verify Azure Policy compliance, change tracking, Inventory, Insights monitoring, and Azure Updates